 If you can’t find what you are looking for in their forums or FAQ page, you can send your inquiry by filing a support ticket so you can contact their support team.
 Overall, I would say they have a great support system in place for their members.

-But I do wish they would mediate in disputes of employers and freelancers.
+But I do wish they would mediate disputes between employers and freelancers.
 This is a very touchy area, in my opinion, and it would help if there was someone who could give a final ruling on what needs to be done so that disputes won’t get out of hand or drag on.

 Latium Freelancing is a legit micro-job site that will pay you for completing projects from employers.
-It has a few good features but it also has some disadvantages.
+It has a few good features, but it also has some disadvantages.

-Let’s finish this review by summarizing its pros and cons so you can get an overview of what the site has to offer and you can make a decision on whether this site is the right fit for you or not.
+Let’s finish this review by summarizing its pros and cons so you can get an overview of what the site has to offer, and you can make a decision on whether this site is the right fit for you or not.